Shyan1943/p4/README.md

     ii.
 At Gitpod terminal, enter `python3 manage.py makemigrations` to make migrations iii.
 At Gitpod terminal, enter `python3 manage.py migrate` to migrate iv.
 Register the model at dgs/admin.py
     v.
-Log into the brower admin page, should see the <Dgs> model in the admin section
+Log into the brower admin page, should see the <Dgs> model in the admin

+### 14. Create C"R"UD Route for Dgs
+    i.
+Inside dgs/views.py, import the <Dg> model `from .models import Dg` ii.
+Inside dgs/views.py, change the index() route iii.
+Inside dgs/dg.template.html, use for loop to pull the data